 Less frequently observed candlestick patterns are tweezer tops and tweezer bottoms.
 Tweezer tops are a bearish pattern that can occur at the top of an uptrend.
-They are two consecutive candlesticks that make highs together by touching the same price at the top end and do not rise any further.
-Note that the body can be the part of the candlestick that touches the higher price, but, more frequently, this pattern is identified when it is the wicks that reach the same higher price.
+They are 2 consecutive candlesticks that make highs together by touching the same price at the top end and do not rise any further.
+Note that the body can be the part of the candlestick that touches the higher price, but, more frequently, this pattern is identified when it is the wicks (i.e., the lines that extend from the box on top and bottom) that reach the same higher price.
 The name "tweezer" derives from how the wicks of the candle can extend to the same price, forming what looks like tweezers.

 Putting candlesticks into action

 Much like other technical analysis, it may be worthwhile waiting for confirmation of candlestick patterns before executing a trade.
 It’s important to consider any candlestick within the context of the broader pattern.
 Understanding how certain candlestick patterns fit with the broader trend may indicate a tendency for the security to act a certain way in the future.